vensder/aws_godaddy_update_record/README.md

 ```

 Make virtual environment for python 2.7 version.
-For example, do this in CentOS-like distros:
+For example, do this on CentOS-like distros:

 ```
 sudo yum install python27-virtualenv.noarch